How do retroactive child support and back child support work in Texas?

 Those two conditions must be met in order to request retroactive support.
 Texas’ retroactive support meaning is different than the meaning of back child support in Texas, which we’ll dive into later in this article.

-What often prompts these situations is the need for clarification as a child gets older regarding child custody, visitation and child support in Texas.
+What often prompts these situations is the need for clarification as a child gets older regarding child custody, visitation and how much is child support in Texas.
 To determine the amount of retroactive support and put official orders in place, the court will consider the facts.

 Considerations typically include what the parties have been doing to cooperate regarding visitation and access, who has been paying what expenses (medical, tuition, extracurricular activities and so on) and what if any money has been changing hands.
 If one party has been paying some support but they haven’t been paying the full amount the state of Texas requires, then the court may retroactively adjust that.